Change the default messaging app on your Galaxy phone

 Notes

-• With both the Samsung Messages app and the Google Messages app, you can send and receive messages over Wi-Fi or data.
+• Depending on the messaging app, you can send and receive messages over Wi-Fi or data.

 • You may need to grant permissions (SMS, Contacts, Media, Make Calls, etc.) when you switch messaging apps.